huggingface/hub-docs/docs/hub/paper-pages.md

 ## Linking a Paper to a model, dataset or Space

-If the repository card (`README.md`) includes a link to a paper on arXiv, the Hugging Face Hub will extract the arXiv ID and include it in the model tags with the format `arxiv:<PAPER ID>`.
-Clicking on the tag will let you:
+If the repository card (`README.md`) includes a link to a paper on arXiv, the Hugging Face Hub will extract the arXiv ID and include it in repository metadata.
+Clicking on the arxiv tag will let you:

 * Visit the Paper page.
-* Filter for other models on the Hub that cite the same paper.
+* Filter for other models or datasets on the Hub that cite the same paper.

 <div class="flex justify-center">
 <img class="block dark:hidden" width="300" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-arxiv.png"/>